Board of Directors, Officers

 Deborah Olson, Executive Director

-Sarah Conley, Conservation Coordinator
+Sarah Conley, Assistant Director, Conservation

 Conley is a nationally published writer and regular contributor to animal welfare and animal industry publications.
 She has traveled internationally representing IEF at the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), presenting at multiple conferences, and overseeing projects.